5 tips and an infographic for buying a new (or used) car

 - Trading in your car: A dealer may give you a token discount on a new car, and then make up for it by giving you less for your trade-in.
 You can avoid this by knowing the value of your current car before you go shopping.
 This depends on its age, mileage, condition, trim level, options, and your geographic area.
 To get an idea of your car’s worth, (a) check its “book value” at used-car-pricing websites, such as Kelley Blue Book and the National Automobile Dealers Association, (b) check car-buying websites and local classified and dealer ads for models similar to yours or (c) get an appraisal—take your car to the used-car department of several dealers or used-car lots and ask what they would give you in a straight-up sale.

 - Buying a used car: If you can choose between a certified pre-owned (CPO) car and a non-CPO used car, go with the CPO.
 The selling price will likely be higher, but there are some significant benefits beyond just the extended warranty that comes with a CPO car.
 Carmakers review vehicle history reports for past problems and pay close attention to overall vehicle appearance.
 Also, if you’re financing your used-car purchase, you’re likely to get a lower APR on the CPO car, which can help you save interest charges over the life of the loan.
+Learn more about a Mission Fed credit union used car loan to see what kind of rates to expect.

 - Financing your car: Financing your new or used car at the dealership may seem like the easiest option, but it’s not necessarily the best deal.
 Dealers are essentially acting as middlemen to offer you a car loan.
 They get paid for every loan they write, whether the loan is through the automaker or a local lender.
 While it is possible that you may get the lowest car loan interest rate at the dealer, you’re likely to find that it pays to shop around first.
 Be especially wary if a dealer offers you a car loan at a rate that is far better than other lenders.
 Sometimes, dealers entice prospective customers with rates to get them to sign a contract to buy a car.
 Read all contracts carefully to make sure that the interest rate is not contingent upon approval.